JuliaSpacePhysics/SPEDAS.jl/README.md

 Pkg.add("SPEDAS")
 ```

+For information on using the package, see the documentation available at https://Beforerr.github.io/SPEDAS.jl/dev/.

 ## Related packages

 - [SPEDAS (IDL)](https://spedas.org) / [PySPEDAS](https://github.com/SPEDAS/PySPEDAS) : Space Physics Environment Data Analysis Software framework to support loading, plotting, analysis, and integration of data from a number of space- and ground-based observatories